-Planting strawberries might be the easiest chore in the garden.
+Planting bare root strawberries might be the easiest chore in the garden.
 Those plants are so hardy I doubt you could manage to kill them even if your thumbs aren’t so green!

 In fact, if you’re not careful, some strawberries might take over your entire garden!